rqlite/rqlite/DOC/PERFORMANCE.md

 However if you enable an on-disk SQLite database, but then place the SQLite database on a memory-backed file system, you can have the best of both worlds.
 You can dedicate your disk to the Raft log, but still get better read-write concurrency with SQLite.
 You can specify the SQLite database file path via the `-on-disk-path` flag.

 An alternative approach would be to place the SQLite on-disk database on a disk different than that storing the Raft log, but this is unlikely to be as performant as an in-memory file system for the SQLite database.

+# In-memory database limits
+In-memory databases are currently limited to 2GiB in size.
+One way to get around this limit is to use an on-disk database, by passing `-on-disk` to `rqlited`.
+But this may impact performance significantly, since disk is slower than memory.
+However by telling rqlite to place the SQLite database file on a memory-backed filesystem (as described above) you can use larger databases, and still have good performance.
+To control where rqlite places the SQLite database file, set `-on-disk-path` when launching `rqlited`.